- Selection condition

 Not available with this kind of connection

 From version 20

-, the SQL views and the materialized views are available.
+, SQL views and the materialized views are available.

-The views handled by this function correspond to the former mechanism of views.
+The views handled by this function correspond to the former view mechanism.
 They do not correspond to SQL views or to materialized views.

 // Create a view

 Creating a view on a data file (data file described in the analysis or created through programming) Hide the details